A View Ahead: Thinking About The Skills You Need for the College Student You’ll Become

 4. Understanding How To Market Yourself

 You may be thinking that you will already know how to market yourself thanks to your college applications, and it is true that you do have to sell your personality and your achievements on your applications in order to get into college.
-If you would like some expert help on building your academic and extracurricular profile in such a way that will make it easy to market yourself to college, check out our Mentorship Program.

 Once you enter college, however, you are going to have to learn how to market yourself in a whole different way.
 Instead of selling yourself to colleges, you are now selling yourself to employers, and they see so many diverse applicants during a single day that you will need to really stand out in order to grab their attention.

 One thing you’re going to need to do to market yourself to employers is to reformulate your resume to look less like a college resume and more like a professional resume.
 You’ll also need to keep updating it as you get more extracurriculars and work experiences under your belt in college.

 You’re also going to have to learn what aspects of yourself and your accomplishments to highlight to employers and learn how to sell yourself in a relatively short amount of time at events like job fairs and interviews.
 To learn more about marketing yourself in a short amount of time to employers, check out What’s an Elevator Pitch, and Why Should a Highschooler Write One?

 Lastly, you’re going to have to actively assess what career field you might want to enter after college and structure your classes and extracurriculars according to the skills needed in that career field.
 This isn’t to say that you can’t take classes that aren’t in your intended career field, but rather you should know which courses are the relevant ones to include in your elevator pitch and resume.

 5. Understanding How to Keep Your Momentum Going